K-U-R-E/HEPT/Documentation.md

 # Documentation for HEPT

 The code performs a simulation of a nitrous oxide - paraffin hybrid rocket motor.
 Some inputs from the user are needed, as seen below.

-For results, copy it and run it at Jupyter notebook, preferably.
+Authors:

-Author: Vinay Williams at Kingston University, 2020.
+- Vinay Williams and Mohammed Zweiri, 2020.
+(Kingston University London)

-Based on a script by: Guilherme Tavares
+- Guilherme Tavares, 2019.

 ## ASSUMPTIONS